top of page

 What is Frozen Shoulder?

 Frozen shoulder (otherwise known as adhesive capsulitis) is a painful condition that involves severe restriction of the shoulder joint in all movements.
 It occurs when fluid within the shoulder joint and the capsule that holds the shoulder joint become thick and stiffen.
-Why this happens is not fully understood, but we know it is more likely to occur to people that have previously injured their shoulder or suffer with illnesses such as diabetes.
-It is also more common in middle aged females.
+Why this happens is not fully understood, but we know it is more likely to occur in people who have previously injured their shoulder or suffer from illnesses such as diabetes.
+It is also more common in middle-aged females.

 Pain and restriction in the shoulder can be caused by many things and frozen shoulder is often misdiagnosed.
 Osteopaths are specially trained to diagnose and treat adhesive capsulitis.
 Using orthopaedic, medical and Osteopathic examination, will be able to identify what is causing your pain and if you have a true frozen shoulder or not.